Posts

 Image

 Links to the podcast on Apple Podcasts and Spotify Podcasts.
-Jared Correia talked with Attorney Erskine about data security and what law firms need to know with respect to managing sensitive information in the law firm. www.erskine-law.com
+Jared Correia talked with Attorney Erskine about data security and what law firms need to know with respect to managing sensitive information in the law firm.
+Daniel H. Erskine, an attorney and solicitor who holds a Master of Laws (or LL.M.) in International & Comparative Law, handles business transactions, software contracts, practices in New York and Connecticut. www.erskine-law.com Attorney Advertising; USE OR VIEWING OF THIS BLOG OR ANY OF THE WEB PAGES LINKED TO IT DOES NOT ESTABLISH OR OTHERWISE CONSTITUTE AN ATTORNEY-CLIENT RELATIONSHIP. www.erskine-law.com

 Looking for US Schedule B Number or US Harmonized Tariff Code?

-When exporting items US businesses use either a Schedule B Number or US Harmonized Tariff Code.
-Your business may search the US Census Department's site for a Schedule B Number.
-That site has a browse feature to view or download the entire Schedule B book for multiple years or you may use the online Schedule B Search Engine to determine the appropriate Schedule B Number classifying your export item.
-Similarly, businesses may use the online search tool to determine the US Harmonized Tariff Code .
+When exporting items US businesses use a Schedule B Number.
+Your business may search the US Census Department's site for a Schedule B Number to determine the appropriate Schedule B Number classifying your export item.
+View the video explaining commodity classification .
+Another site has a browse feature to view or download the entire Schedule B book for multiple years.
+US businesses may use the online search tool to determine applicable the US Harmonized Tariff Code for import purposes .
 This tool is maintained by the US International Trade Commission.
-Your business may also download all or sections of the US Harmonized Tariff Schedule .
-Your business may check the Notice to Exporters explaining which US Harmonized Tariff Codes are not acceptable in place of Schedule B Numbers.
-Daniel H. Erskine, an international attorney, practices in New York and Connecticut focusing on international law, civil litigation, appeals, and business transactions. www.erskine-law.com A
+View the online course entitled " A Guide to the Harmonized Tariff Schedule (HTS) of the United States " to learn more about the US Harmonized Tariff Code.
+Daniel H. Erskine, an attorney and solicitor who holds a Master of Laws (or LL.M.) in International & Comparative Law, handles business transactions, software contracts, practices in New York and Connecticut. www.erskine-law.com Attorney Advertising; USE OR VIEWI...

 Interested in Joining the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks?